Pyrlang/Pyrlang/README.md

 Features
 --------

-*   Switchable async engine backends: Gevent and Asyncio.
-*   Erlang distribution protocol for Erlang versions 19, 20, and 21
+*   Erlang distribution protocol for Erlang versions 20, 21 and 22
 *   Registry of Python 'processes', which have an Erlang-compatible process identifier and an optional registered name
 *   Send and receive messages locally and remotely by pid or name
 *   Can link and monitor Erlang from Python and Python from Erlang
 *   `net_adm` pings supported
 *   RPC calls to Python (Erlang `rpc:call`).
 Exceptions are propagated from Python back to Erlang;
 *   `Pyrlang.GenServer` descendant from `Pyrlang.Process` allows accepting
     generic calls mapped to Python class members